-#bundleupyeg is a volunteer-run, annual winter clothing drive for homeless shelters and homeless support organizations in Edmonton.
-Operated by Edmontonians Jasmine Topham and her husband Ryan Topham, the goal of #bundleupyeg is to keep the local homeless community warm by making the donation process easy and accessible.
+#BundleupYEG is a volunteer-run, annual winter clothing drive for homeless shelters and homeless support organizations in Edmonton, Alberta.
+Operated by Edmontonians Jasmine Topham and her husband Ryan Topham, the goal of #bundleupyeg is to keep Edmonton’s homeless community warm by making the donation process easy and accessible.

-How does #bundleupyeg work?
-It’s simple: you pack the donations and we pick them up to deliver to shelters, free of charge.
+How does #BundleupYEG work?
+It’s simple: you pack the clothing donations and the #bundleupyeg team picks them up to deliver to shelters, free of charge.
 You can also drop off your donations to several collection boxes set up across the city.

-Thanks to the generosity of Edmontonians and our local partners, in winter 2016 we collected and delivered a record-breaking 510 bags of clothing.
-To date, #bundleupyeg has supplied 1,900 bags of warm clothing to local homeless organizations since its creation in 2013.
-Clothing goes to major Edmonton shelters such as The Bissell Centre, Hope Mission, Boyle Street and The Mustard Seed.
+Thanks to the generosity of Edmontonians and local partners over the years, #BundleupYEG has supplied 3,694 bags of warm clothing to local homeless organizations since its creation in 2013.
+Clothing goes to major Edmonton shelters such as The Bissell Centre, Hope Mission, Boyle Street Community Services and The Mustard Seed (Edmonton chapter).

 Thank you to everyone who has donated and continued to support #BundleupYEG.
 You are the super heroes of Edmonton.